Hill Republicans want "less drama" from Trump after latest controversy

 Senate Majority Leader Mitch McConnell said he wishes there was "less drama" coming out of the White House following reports that President Donald Trump revealed classified information during a meeting with Russian officials last week.

+In response to questions, McConnell said that he has not lost confidence in the president and that he still trusts him with classified information.

-"I think we can do with a little less drama from the White House on a lot of things so that we can focus on our agenda," McConnell told Bloomberg news, not directly responding to the latest controversy flowing out of the executive branch.
+"I think it would be helpful to have less drama emanating from the white house," McConnell told reporters, not directly responding to the latest controversy flowing out of the executive branch.

-After mostly muted reaction in the hours after the reports surfaced, congressional Republicans are beginning to speak out.
+But the drama is inundating Capitol Hill, with Republican senators becoming publicly frustrated with the seemingly constant flood of controversy coming from the White House.

+An exasperated Sen. Jeff Flake, R-Ariz., who is facing a difficult re-election in 2018, said that he's still waiting for more information about what actually happened, but is hoping for a break from the near-daily barrage.

 "Reports that this information was provided by a U.S. ally and shared without its knowledge sends a troubling signal to America's allies and partners around the world and may impair their willingness to share intelligence with us in the future," McCain said.